MarkusBordihn/BOs-Lobby/README.md

 - <https://www.curseforge.com/minecraft/mc-mods/ftb-team-islands-forge>

 I see not really any reason why there should be "another" dimension mod for 1.16.5, which only provides the basic functionality.

+### I get the message "Worlds using Experimental Settings are not supported"?

+This message is expected for all "custom" dimension, because the mod is using separate custom dimensions you will see this message with this mod.
+The message could be disabled with mods like [Shutup Experimental Settings!][shutup-experimental-settings].

+### I installed the mod, but it is not working?

+There are some mods which blocking the custom dimension creation until they have created their custom dimensions.
+If this happens other mods are not able to create their customer dimension on the first start.
+Normally the issue is fixed by just restarting the server, you will additionally see a message in the log if this is needed.

 ### Will there are fabric version ?